rsanchezmo/jaxer/docs/results.rst

 To get a **representative study** over each model, I run the **hyperparameter search** for :code:`N` experiments (N adapted to the computation time and HW of my laptop) over a set of hyperparameters.
 Metrics were computed during training only on :code:`'btc_usd'` ticker, even if trained with all tickers. :code:`EarlyStopper` was used to save time by stopping the training when the model stops improving for a fixed number of epochs.
+A test ration of 0.15 was used to validate the model (:code:`0.15` of the data of each ticker was used for validation and :code:`0.85` for training).

 Mean Prediction
 ---------------